CAFETIERE / FRENCH PRESS GRIND COFFEE

 How much coffee do you put in a cafetiere?

 How much coffee you put in your cafetiere will depend on the size of your cafetiere, but usually, one serving, anywhere between 15g and 20g of coffee, is a good starting point.
 Adjust with more coffee or more water to taste.
-Read our step by step guide here.
+Read our step-by-step guide here.

 What is the difference between filter coffee and cafetiere?